paperinho/IC-7300-time-sync-win/README.md

 Originally written by Kevin Loughin KB9RLW in Python for Linux and now modified to run on Windows like an EXE by IW2NOY.

 ATTENTION: This EXE is a 64 bit program that can run only on Windows 64 bit platform.
 On Windows 32 bit platform it doesn't work !
+Update : I am working in a GUI version for Windows 64 bit.

 The script, now an EXE, also accept parameters on command line instead of modify the variables valus inside.